illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 # Connecting to VPN and Zemo

+First you need to have an INI username.
+If you don't have one, you need to get your INI supervisor to request one for you.

-First you need to have access to INI network.
-Please drop a mail to [`Pawel Pyk`](https://www.ini.uzh.ch/en/institute/people?uname=ppyk).
-Ignore if you already have an INI username.
+If you have an INI username, then you need to have access to INI network.
+If you need remote access or access via Wifi, you'll need to use a VPN.
+If you're not yet a user of INI's VPN, please drop a mail to [`Pawel Pyk`](mailto:ppyk@ini.uzh.ch?subject=VPN%20Access).

-Next, you would need an account in Zemo.
-Please drop a mail to [`Saptarshi Ghosh`](https://www.ini.uzh.ch/en/institute/people?uname=sapta).
+Next, you need an account on Zemo.
+Please drop a mail to [`Saptarshi Ghosh`](mailto:sapta@ini.uzh.ch?subject=Account%20on%20zemo).

-Then setup the VPN to INI network for remore access to Zemo.
+Then setup the VPN to INI network for remote access to Zemo.

 ## INI's VPN
 #### TL;DR